 Offered: Fall, Spring.

-HAS 130 • Personal and Community Health 3 Credits
+AHS 130 • Personal and Community Health 3 Credits

 Focus on health promotion and the development of skills to make informed lifestyle decisions.
 Examination of current information on major health issues including exercise, nutrition, stress, tobacco/alcohol/drug use, mental health, sexual health, environmental health, and disease.
 Emphasis on the importance of becoming an advocate for personal, family, and community health.